A guide to Alameda ADU building regulations in California

 According to California state law, there is no limit to the number of bedrooms an ADU can have in the city of Alameda.
 The California HCD ADU handbook states that a limit on the number of bedrooms could be construed as a discriminatory practice towards protected classes, such as familial status, and would be considered a constraint on the development of ADUs.

-How close to the property line can I build an ADU in Alameda?
+How close to the property line can I build an Alameda ADU?

 According to the city's ADU ordinance, attached and detached ADUs must be located at least 4 feet from the side and rear property lines.
 Conversion ADUs and junior ADUs, which are ADUs that are created by converting existing space within a single-family dwelling or an accessory structure, are not required to meet minimum setback requirements if the existing structure complies with the city's setback requirements.